 Technical Foundation for Credits

-Applicants may select from a number of goals when designing the SCMs for a new project.
-The decision about which goal to design toward will depend on the stormwater requirements that apply to the project as well as the preferences of the project’s owner.
-Each column of the SCM Crediting Table provides the information needed to support one or more of the potential goals that a designer may use.
+An applicant’s decision about which goal or goals to design SCMs for will depend on the stormwater requirements that apply to the project as well as the preferences of the project’s owner.
+Each column of the SCM Crediting Table in Section A above provides the information needed to support one or more of the goals that a designer may want to address.
+The following table associates the different design goals with portions of the SCM Credit Table.

 Table B-1: How to Use Crediting Tables in Design